Te3sk/quartz/content/Obsidian & Markdown/Digital On Tech Vault - Setup & Configuration.md

 To ensure the **Digital On Tech Vault** remains consistent, navigable, and collaborative, all contributors must follow the same organizational rules and editing practices.

 - **Folder and Indexing Structure**
 	  The vault is organized into **folders for each macro-topic** (e.g., *Web Development*, *Web Analysis*).
 	  Inside each folder, there must be an **index file** with the same name as the folder.
 This file introduces the macro-topic and provides an index of all related content within that section.
 - **Naming Conventions**
 	  Notes and folders must use **clear, descriptive titles**.
 File names should reflect the actual content and avoid ambiguous terms.
 	  Example: use `Google Analytics – Events` instead of `events-final`.
 - **Images and Assets**
 	  All images must be stored in the **`Assets` folder**, located inside the `Content` directory.
 	  Use a clear naming convention for images: combine the related topic with a short description, separated by a dash.
 	  Example: `GoogleAnalytics-dashboard.png`, `Obsidian-graph-view.png`.
-- **Headers and Numbering**
-  All documents must follow a **hierarchical numbering system** for headers:
+- **Headers and Numbering:** All documents must follow a **hierarchical numbering system** for headers:
 	- Level 1 headers → `1`, `2`, `3`
 	- Level 2 headers → `1.1`, `1.2`, `2.1`, `2.2`
 	- Level 3 headers → `1.1.1`, `1.1.2`, etc.
 	  This ensures structure is clear and consistent across all notes.
 - **Internal Links and Hub Notes**
 	  Use `[[Internal Links]]` to connect related notes.
 	  For complex topics, create **hub notes** that summarize and link to smaller, atomic notes, ensuring easy navigation across the vault.
 - **Tags for Transversal Classification**
 	  Use **tags** (e.g., `#todo`, `#meeting`, `#reference`) to classify notes across different sections.
 Tags should be consistent and shared across the team to allow transversal filtering.
 - **Best Practices for Clean Documentation**
 	- Avoid duplicate notes by linking to existing ones.
 	- Keep notes atomic and focused on a single topic.
 	- Regularly review and refactor hub notes to reflect updates.
 	- Do not overload folders with unrelated files—place content where it logically belongs.

 By applying these guidelines, the vault remains a **living, coherent knowledge base** that can scale with the team and be easily understood by both current and future contributors.

----

-## 5. Maintenance & Updates

-- Keeping Obsidian and plugins up to date.

-- Periodic review of vault structure and consistency.

-- Referencing Git documentation for repository sync and conflict management.

----

-## 6. Troubleshooting (Obsidian Only)
+# 4. Troubleshooting (Obsidian Only)

-- Common issues with Obsidian (e.g., missing plugins, display problems, corrupted settings).

-- How to reset the workspace layout.

-- How to disable or remove problematic community plugins.

-- Reference to Git troubleshooting (handled in a separate document).
+This section covers common issues that may occur when working with Obsidian and how to resolve them.
+Problems related to Git (e.g., repository sync, merge conflicts) are **not included here** and are documented separately.
+**Common Issues**
+- *Missing plugins*: check **Settings → Community Plugins** and ensure the required plugins are enabled.
+- *Display problems*: reset appearance settings or switch between light/dark mode to verify if the issue persists.
+- *Corrupted settings*: rename or delete the `.obsidian` folder inside the vault, then restart Obsidian.
+This will reset all configurations to default.

+**Resetting the Workspace Layout**
+If the interface becomes cluttered or unusable, go to **Settings → Core Plugins → Workspaces** and reload a saved workspace.
+Alternatively, you can reset the layout by closing all panes and reopening the vault.

+**Disabling or Removing Problematic Plugins**
+If a community plugin causes errors or performance issues:
+  1. Go to **Settings → Community Plugins → Installed plugins**.
+  2. Toggle the switch to disable it.
+  3. To remove it completely, click on the plugin and select **Uninstall**.
+Restart Obsidian to confirm the issue has been resolved.

+**Reference to Git Troubleshooting**
+Issues related to cloning, pulling, committing, or pushing the repository are outside the scope of this section.
+Refer to the **Git & Version Control – Troubleshooting** document for detailed guidance.